tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

    Data flow in the uplink between the UE and the internet

+The case of the downlink is depicted in Figure :ref:`fig-epc-data-flow-dl`.
-Uplink IP packets are generated by a generic application inside the UE and forwarded the local TCP/IP stack to the LteUeNetDevice of the UE.
+Uplink IP packets are generated by a generic application inside the UE, and forwarded by the local TCP/IP stack to the LteUeNetDevice of the UE.
 The LteUeNetDevice then performs the following operations:

  #. it classifies the packet using TFTs and determines the
     Radio Bearer to which the packet belongs (and the corresponding RBID);
- #. it identifies the corresponding PDCP protocol instance which is
+ #. it identifies the corresponding PDCP protocol instance, which is
     the entry point of the LTE Radio Protocol stack for this packet;
  #. it sends the packet to the eNB over the LTE Radio Protocol stack.
-    so that it reaches the eNB.

-The eNB receives the packet via its LteEnbNetDevice.
+The eNB the receives the packet via its LteEnbNetDevice.
 Since there is a single PDCP and RLC protocol instance for each Radio Bearer, the LteEnbNetDevice is able to determine the RBID of the packet.
-This RBID is then recorded onto a specific Tag, which is added to the packet.
+This RBID is then recorded onto an LteRadioBearerTag, which is added to the packet.
 The LteEnbNetDevice then forwards the packet to the EpcEnbApplication via a raw packet socket.

 Upon receiving the packet, the EpcEnbApplication performs the following operations:

- #. it retrieves the RBID from the corresponding Tag in the packet;
+ #. it retrieves the RBID from the LteRadioBearerTag in the packet;
  #. it determines the corresponding EPS Bearer instance and GTP-U TEID by
     leveraging on the one-to-one mapping between S1-U bearers and Radio Bearers;
- #. it adds a GTP-U header on the packet, with the determined TEID;
+ #. it adds a GTP-U header on the packet, including the TEID
+    determined previously;
  #. it sends the packet to the SGW/PGW node via the UDP socket
     connected to the S1-U point-to-point net device.